-- No detrimental effect on the distinct character of the rural landscape and settlements and promotes tranquillity and the quiet enjoyment of the countryside - No adverse effect on the surrounding infrastructure, particularly local road networks and water supply and sewerage - Benefit to the local community through, for instance, provision of local employment opportunities and improvements to local service provision and is proportionate to its size, landscaping and rural location within the Parish; and - Where feasible it involves the re-use of existing buildings or is part of farm diversification.
+- No significant detrimental effect on the distinct character of the rural landscape and settlements and the development promotes tranquillity and the quiet enjoyment of the countryside - No significant adverse effect on the surrounding infrastructure, particularly local road networks and water supply and sewerage - Benefit to the local community through, for instance, provision of local employment opportunities and improvements to local service provision; and - Development of a size and with landscaping appropriate to its rural location in the parish.

+Appropriate tourism and leisure development proposals involving the re-use of existing buildings or as part of farm diversification will be supported.